theoportlock/metatoolkit/README.md

 # MetaToolkit

 MetaToolkit is a collection of command-line and script-based tools for microbial community analysis, statistical profiling, visualization, and network construction.
-It supports workflows downstream of tools like [MetaPhlAn](https://huttenhower.sph.harvard.edu/metaphlan/), [HUMAnN](https://huttenhower.sph.harvard.edu/humann/), and other metagenomic pipelines.
+All scripts are standalone and can be sent and ran individually.

 ## Features